 My cold was so awesome after three days that I decided to share it with my wife. 😉 We were both fairly wiped out and willing to let our daughter drive when it came time to return to SE Virginia.
 I needed some sleep, so I decided to give the back seat a try.
 The leg room wasn’t awful, but attempting to lay across the seat was not so great.
 I didn’t realize that the back seat has bolsters.
 Bolsters are great when seated properly, such as while typing this blog entry, but not so great when leaning over to nap.
 The ride in the back seat was a little choppy, too, probably because I was sitting over the rear wheels.
 As I snoozed across the seat, I could compare the ride to that of a jumbo jet in moderate turbulence.
 It wasn’t terrible, but certainly not as good as riding in the front seat.
 I also noticed that the airflow from the rear vents is rather disappointing, almost non-existent, to be honest.
 I have no idea if it can be improved.

 I’d love to tell you about all the cool things we did in St Louis, but the trip was more of a quick-blast for Thanksgiving.
 We visited Ted Drewes, an apparently famous frozen custard shack, and the family visited the Gateway Arch and the Hard Rock Cafe without me (I was too sick to go out).
 So this is more of a technical entry than a sightseeing report.
 The car performed very well on the trip.
 We did a lot of climbing as we passed over the Blue Ridge, Appalachian, and Allegheny mountains.
 Even with the cargo box and over 800 lbs of cargo/passengers, we still averaged 30 mpg (hand-calculated) while traveling at moderate speeds (cruise control set for 73 mph most of the time).
-The six five fill-ups returned 28-29 mpg; but the final tank, which was mostly a descent from the mountains, returned 35 mpg.
+The first six fill-ups returned 28-29 mpg; but the final tank, which was mostly a descent from the mountains, returned 35 mpg.
 Oddly enough, we probably would have achieved better fuel economy with the trailer; the drive would have been quieter, too.
 But leaving the trailer at home reduced our footprint and made parking in tight downtown areas much easier.
 There will come a day when my wife and I will make these trips alone and not need to mount the Showcase.
 I have no reason to believe that 35+ mpg won’t be an easy feat.

 That’s about all I can think of to share about this trip.
 It certainly showed us how much we can fit and where certain items travel best.
 Perhaps the next trip will be with the trailer, just to see if things feel better.
 Either that or we’ll travel as a couple next time (daughter is growing up fast).